cplett/cplett.github.io/page/xtb/6-PES-scan.md

 # {{ page.title }}

-Another functionality of **xtb** is the use for PES scans, *e.g.*, along certain distances and angles.
+Another feature of **xtb** is its ability to perform PES scans, such as along specific distances and angles.
-Hier beschreiben, wie das geht.
+Here, we will describe how to perform such scans.

-As an example, we will perform a constrained distance scan to disentangle a molecular muscle.
+As an example, we will conduct a constrained distance scan to disentangle a molecular muscle.

 ## Constrained Scan
-Apart from the molecularmuscle.xyz structure file you need two additional input files: `xcontrol` instruction set and `.CHRG` file to define total charge:
+In addition to the **molecularmuscle.xyz** structure file, you will need two additional input files: the `xcontrol` instruction set and a `.CHRG` file to define the total charge.

  <!-- Tab links -->
 <div class="tab card">
   <button class="tablinks tab-id-1" onclick="openTabId(event, 'command', 'tab-id-1')" id="defaultOpen">{{ site.data.icons.code }} <code>command</code></button>